 Intensity of Services

 Patients at Texas Rehabilitation Hospital of Fort Worth are expected to participate in at least 3 hours of therapy per day, 5 days per week.
 On average, our patients participate in 3 to 4 hours of therapy each day Monday through Friday and a lesser amount of therapy on Saturday and Sunday.
-In certain special circumstances patients will not be required to participate in 3 hours of therapy per day, but these cases are rare.
-For example, patients receiving dialysis or chemotherapy - these patients will participate in 15 hours of therapy over a 7-day period.
-(An average of 2 to 2.5 hours of therapy per day).
-If a patient is too ill or unable to participate in this level of therapy due to medical complications, the patient may be discharged to a more appropriate level of care.
-This is not done immediately, as often times a patient can recover in one to two days and begin fully participating again.
+In certain well-documented cases, this intensive rehab therapy program might instead consist of at least 15 hours within a seven consecutive day period.